TSavo/Unity-MCP/README.md

 - [MCP Server Documentation](docs/mcp-server.md): Detailed information about the MCP server architecture and features
 - [API Reference](docs/api-reference.md): Detailed information about the API endpoints
 - [Installation Guide](docs/installation.md): Step-by-step instructions for installing and setting up the MCP server
+- [Development Guide](docs/development.md): Information about the development environment and workflow
+- [Hot Reloading Guide](docs/hot-reloading.md): Detailed information about hot reloading in the development environment
+- [Hot Reloading Quick Reference](docs/hot-reloading-quick-reference.md): Quick reference guide for hot reloading commands and tips
+- [MCP STDIO Client](docs/mcp-stdio-client.md): Information about the MCP STDIO client and its logging capabilities
 - [Contributing Guide](docs/contributing-guide.md): Guidelines for contributing to the project

 ## Getting Started